ChunShow/System-programming/README.md

 1 file, 3 directories, 0 links, 0 pipes, and 0 sockets                          12288        24

 ```
 ...
-You do not neet to print `# depth N`; this is only shown in the examples to help your understanding.
+You do not need to print `# depth N`; this is only shown in the examples to help your understanding.

 #### Notes
 * Valid depth values are `1 ~ 20`.
 * If the `-d` option is not specified, the default maximum depth is **20**.
   * You do not need to handle cases where the maximum reachable depth is greater than 20.
   * See `MAX_DEPTH` macro in the skeleton code.
-* Inherently, statistics (both per-directory summary and aggregate statistics) should **not** count that skipped files when their depth is greater than the given `depth`.
+* Inherently, statistics (both per-directory summary and aggregate statistics) should **not** count skipped entries when their depth is greater than the given `depth`.

 ### Option 2: File name filtering `-f \<pattern>`